Pontiac's Civil War Stories

 Reed returned to Pontiac after the war, and once again entered into the shoe business.
 However, his health began to decline, and he was forced to retire.
 He was later appointed by consecutive Illinois governors to care for the Memorial Hall in Springfield, a political appointment that recognized his service to his nation and the Republican party.
 He and his wife had nine children, of which six survived into adulthood.
 Captain Reed died Tuesday, February 5, 1901 in Pontiac.

 Dennis McDonald came to Pontiac from Kentucky as a child with his family a few years before the war.
-When the war broke out, Dennis's father, who still had family and many friends in his home state, supported the Confederacy.
-He returned to the south with all of his family, except for 16-year-old Dennis.
+Although Kentucky was nominally a Union state, it was a border state and had many Confederate supporters.
+When the war broke out, Dennis' father, who still had family and many friends in his home state, supported the Confederacy.
+Mr. McDonald returned to the south with all of his family, except for the 16-year-old Dennis.